-Digital Ally's "short interest ratio" (SIR) is the quantity of Digital Ally shares currently shorted divided by the average quantity of Digital Ally shares traded daily (recently around 13.5 million).
-Digital Ally's SIR currently stands at 0.38.
-In other words for every 100,000 Digital Ally shares traded daily on the market, roughly 380 shares are currently held short.
+Digital Ally's "short interest ratio" (SIR) is the quantity of Digital Ally shares currently shorted divided by the average quantity of Digital Ally shares traded daily (recently around 896453.92376682).
+Digital Ally's SIR currently stands at 8.92.
+In other words for every 100,000 Digital Ally shares traded daily on the market, roughly 8920 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Digital Ally.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Digital Ally.